Houston family immigration lawyer

-In any case, the petitioning relative must be able to provide proof of the relationship.
+In any case, the petitioning folks must be able to provide proof of the relationship.

-If you wish to immigrate as a relative of a U.S. citizen or lawful permanent resident, you must obtain an immigrant visa number based on the applicable preference category.
+If you wish to immigrate as a connection of a U.S. citizen or lawful permanent resident, you must obtain an immigrant license number based on the applicable preference category.

 People who want to become immigrants are classified into categories based on a preference system.
-The immediate relatives of U.S. citizens, which includes parents, spouses and unmarried children under the age of 21, do not have to wait for an immigrant visa number to become available once the visa petition filed for them is approved by USCIS.
-An immigrant visa number will become immediately available.
+The immediate fam of U.S. citizens, which includes parents, spouses, and unmarried children under the age of 21, do not have to wait for an immigrant document number to become available once the ID request filed for them is approved by USCIS.
+An immigrant identification papers number will become immediately available.

 - First preference: Unmarried, adult sons and daughters of U.S. citizens.
 Adult means 21 years of age or older.

 - Second Preference: Spouses of lawful permanent residents, their unmarried children (under twenty-one), and the unmarried sons and daughters of lawful permanent residents.